Scylidose/TweetFeel/Discord_Bot/README.md

 - User can choose in which channel the sentences has to display.

-- Limited number of time to repeat in certain channel to avoid spam.
+- Limited number of times to repeat in certain channel to avoid spam.

 - Hosted on Heroku 24h/24.